Susanne von Caemmerer: Honours and awards

 She was awarded the Charles F. Kettering Award in recognition of her excellence in the field of photosynthesis in 2014 by the American Society of Plant Biologists.

 She was elected a fellow of the Australian Academy of Science, the German Academy of Sciences Leopoldina in 2006 and a Fellow of the Royal Society in 2017.

+In 2021, she and John Endler were jointly awarded the inaugural Suzanne Cory Medal for Biomedical Sciences.

+In 2025 she was awarded the Royal Medal of the Royal Society.